-A MAJORITY OF CHARITIES HAVE A LOW AWARENESS OF SOCIAL FINANCE had never heard of the term "social finance" before had heard of the term, but are not clear on the details such as whether social finance will improve charities' financial sustainability or whether it will crowd out other sources of funding for charities.
-A MAJORITY OF CHARITIES ARE NOT LIKELY TO TAKE A SOCIAL FINANCE LOAN currently generate earned income about their ability to repay or approve of a loan needed to not consider acquire a loan MANY CHARITIES REPORT WEAKNESS IN ABILITIES IMPORTANT FOR ACCESSING AND REPAYING SOCIAL FINANCE.
+A MAJORITY OF CHARITIES HAVE A LOW AWARENESS OF SOCIAL FINANCE had never heardof the term "social finance" before had heard of the term, but are not clear on the details such as whether social finance will improve charities' financial sustainability or whether it will crowd out other sources of funding for charities.

+UP TO 1/3

+OF CHARITIES DO

+NOT HOLD STRONG

+OPINIONS ABOUT

+SOCIAL FINANCE.

+A MAJORITY OF CHARITIES ARE NOT LIKELY TO TAKE A SOCIAL FINANCE LOAN do not currently generate earned income are uncertain about their ability to repay a loan said their board would not consider or approve of a loan lack assets needed to acquire a loan